exonum/exonum-doc/src/advanced/services/anchoring.md

 - **Anchoring transaction fee** to be used in all following anchoring transactions until amended by a new configuration change
 - **List of funding UTXOs** to be spent in the nearest anchoring transaction

-Configuration change is outside the scope of this specification.
-Generally, configuration changes MAY be organized as follows:

-1. **Proposal:** A validator submitting a proposal containing one or more configuration parameters to be changed and their values after the change.
-The proposal SHOULD also contain its validity conditions.
-For example, a majority of proposals MUST become invalid after the validator set is changed; proposals MAY have a limited timespan defined in terms of block height and/or block timestamp
-2. **Voting:** Voting among validators for submitted block proposals.
-Once the required (super)majority of validators have voted in favor of the proposal, it is _locked-in_ and activated with the specified delay (e.g., in the next block).

-Both proposal submission and voting MAY be implemented as specific transaction types/calls to the smart contract(s).

 ### 2.1\.
 Design Rationale

 #### 2.1.1\.
 Authorized anchoring

-The anchoring SHOULD prevent equivocation and history revisions by a colluding majority of blockchain validators [BFAudit].
-The anchoring also provides long-term non-repudiation, even in the case that the majority of information about the anchored blockchain is lost or is unreliable.
-For this second use case, anchoring MUST be used together with blockchain receipts.

 The idea of the anchoring approach described in this spec is simple: As soon as there appears an invalid anchor, the system is **broken**.
 We don't really care _why_ the system is broken (this MUST be determined by the out-of-band means); the key point that there is **never** a situation when there is an invalid anchor, but the blockchain itself is fine.
 This hypothetical situation would be detrimental for long-term non-repudiation, and may be confusing for real-time anchor verification as well (Huh?
 There are two contradicting anchors?
 Who's in the right here?
 Who was in the right when it all happened 20 years ago?).
 #### 2.1.2\.
 Feedback from Bitcoin